MihaiAC/learning-react/learning_react/react_notes/Next.js.md

 - `icon.png` = will be used as a favicon;
 - `not-found.js, error.js, loading.js, route.js` etc..

+Folder structure mirrors the routes that are created.
+Interesting approach, reduces boilerplate from react-router-dom, but I still prefer Django's approach of defining routes explicitly.

+**Link** component to ... link to other components.
+Takes a bit of time to load the pages even for a small app.

+Naming a folder with `[slug]` for dynamic routing.
+However, you don't seem to be able to validate what type of slug it is, so you probably need to do it in the component?

 ### [Error: ENOSPC: System limit for number of file watchers reached angular](https://stackoverflow.com/questions/65300153/error-enospc-system-limit-for-number-of-file-watchers-reached-angular)

 The ESLint extension in VSCode watches all the files in node_modules by default, hitting the limit of files you can watch on Ubuntu (65536).